ZhenbinCS/O2N-AKA/README.md

 ### Experimental code for the paper "One-to-Many Authentication and Key Agreement Scheme with Desynchronization Resilience and Forward Secrecy for Multi-Device IoT"

-# O2N-AKA Artifacts (ProVerif · ns-3 · Baseline Timing)
+# O2N-AKA Artifacts (ProVerif · ns-3 · PDF · Baseline Timing)

 This repository contains three parts used to reproduce the paper’s evaluations: